pvermees/peermarking/README.md

 * `1-submissions`: This is where you must place the assessments.
 This folder is currently populated by a scientific writing exercise from GEOL001

-* `2-peerassignments`: This folder is automatically populated by `peermarking.py`
+* `2-assignments`: This folder is automatically populated by `peermarking.py`

-* `3-reviews`: This folder contains the completed feedback forms from each student
+* `3-reviews`: This folder contains the completed feedback forms from each student.
+NOTE: at the moment, the feedback in this folder is numbered differently from the anonymised files in `2-assignments`.
+This different numbering scheme was inherited from the R code that preceded the Python code.
+This shouldn't matter for testing purposes.
+But in the future, we would obviously use consistent names.

 * `4-feedback`: This folder will be automatically populated by `peermarking.py` to complete steps 4-6 above.